DetailsPageWrapperHero

 Yes, your home insurance is there to protect you when your home is damaged, and you might think, “Well, I pay for home insurance so I’m going to use it.”
 But that may not always be the best mindset.
 Remember that insurance is best used to bring you back on track for large and unexpected events, but there may be times when you’d simply be better off paying out of pocket.
 Talk with your agent to understand what the next steps would be if you did decide to file a claim.

 Of course, there are many instances where you’ll need to file a claim — why have insurance otherwise, right?
 The point of your insurance is to make good on a loss and make you whole again.
-So when should you file a claim?
+So, when should you file a claim?
 Typically, you’ll file a claim for events that would otherwise cost you more out of pocket than your deductible.
 For example, if you have a $1,000 deductible and you have $5,000 of damage to your home, you’ll want to file a claim.
 You may also want to make a claim if the cause of the damage or loss is from a criminal act, like theft or vandalism.
-Making a homeowners insurance theft claim can help later if the thief is caught and you go to court.
+Making a homeowners insurance theft claim may help later if the thief is caught and you go to court.

 Want to make sure you have the proper coverage in place in case you do have to file a claim?
 That’s where a Personal Insurance Review comes into play.
 Taking the time to sit down with an agent to go over your coverages can give you peace of mind that you’ll be properly protected in the event of the unexpected.
 They’ll help determine if there are any important coverages you’re missing and make sure your limits are adequate.